Mike Kirby

-Mike Kirby is an American baseball coach, currently serving as the head baseball coach at New Mexico State University.
+Mike Kirby is an American baseball coach who served as the head baseball coach at New Mexico State University.
 Kirby attended college at Cerritos College and California State University, Long Beach, playing on the school college baseball team at both schools.
 Kirby served as an assistant baseball coach at California State University, Fullerton, Los Angeles City College, the University of Nevada, Las Vegas, the University of Oregon, and the University of Nebraska–Lincoln.
 Kirby was named head baseball coach at New Mexico State University on June 24, 2019.